willbush/blog/content/blog/impermanent-nixos.md

 ## Harmless error on shutdown

-When shutting down or rebooting you might see a flash of red in the logs:
+When shutting down or rebooting, you might see a flash of red in the logs:

 ```
 [FAILED] Failed unmounting /nix.